NeuroTechX/ntx_slack_archive/eegdata.md

 >
 @numo, if you are looking for a P300 BCI, openvibe is your best guess.
 If you are more interested in reproducing a classical neuroscience experiement, then mine is simpler

+8/24/2017 12:46 AM

+ **sc** :

+ >Hey all, looking to dive into ML a bit, thinking about a TensorFlow Lite application, training attention versus neutral in the cloud, then being able to execute the trained set on Android in realtime, even when offline.
+Just looking to keep it simple at first, to get my feet wet with ML and TF.
+Thought I might use a NeuroSky and compare my results to their eSense attention algorithm.
+Any pointer on background material to read up, or algoirthms/toolkits to apply once in TF land?
+(And yes, similar to <#C4LSDAE95|neurodoro> type stuff)